elastic/dissect-specification/README.md

 In the above example the, the values are append in left to right order to the result.

-A user specified append string must be supported.
+A user specified append separator must be supported.
 Assume the user define the separator to be `, ` (comma space)

 * pattern: ```%{a} %{+a} %{+a}```
 * string: ```foo bar baz```